Get

 Can Dogs Eat Corn?

-Yes.
-Dogs can eat corn.
-Not only are dogs able to safely eat most types of corn, but corn is a primary ingredient in many dog foods.
-Corn is used as a nutrient source and filler in both natural and processed dog foods due to its high volume, affordability, and health benefits.
+Yes, dogs can eat corn.
+Not only are dogs able to safely eat most types of corn, but corn is also a primary ingredient in many dog foods.
+It is used as a nutrient source and filler in both natural and processed dog foods due to its high volume, affordability, and health benefits.

 Corn That Is Safe for Dogs

 Dogs can eat a variety of different types of corn including whole corn, cooked corn, raw corn, and even frozen corn in moderation.
 The type of corn that dogs cannot eat is corn on the cob.
-(Though dogs can eat corn off the cob as long as you prepare it properly.)
-You’ll also want to avoid creamed corn or canned corn as the additional ingredients can be unhealthy for them.
+(That said, dogs can eat corn off the cob as long as you prepare it properly.)
+You’ll also want to avoid creamed corn or canned corn, as the additional ingredients can be unhealthy for them.

 Safe Corn for Dogs